sstruth/arcade-expressions/attribute-rules/attribute_rule_calculation/UpdateParentFeature.md

 # Update Parent Features

 This calculation attribute rule is designed to update a parent feature in a relationship when a new child record is inserted.
-This is designed for ArcGIS Collector or a workflow when related record is created and attributes are filled prior to submitted in the record.
+This is designed for ArcGIS Field Maps or a workflow when related record is created and attributes are filled prior to submitted in the record.

 ## Use cases